huyong0521/samples-cloudstate/samples-js-shoppingcart/deploy/README.md

 ```bash
 kubectl apply -f ./shopping-cart-service.yaml -n shoppingcart
 ```
-The can expose public IP for test.
+The can expose public IP.
+The port is 1981.
 For example, 35.224.197.137:1981

-Note: there is an option to use an in memory store if you just want to test it out, of course, as soon as your pods shut down (o$
+Note: If executing "kubectl config set-context --current --namespace=shoppingcart" firstly, the "-n shoppingcart" in above comma$

 # Test
 BloomPRC is a good gprc client to test.